Our free ADA and WCAG compliance checker identifies web accessibility issues and gives exact instructions for fixing them. Type your URL to start now!

-Legislation requires websites to be accessible to users who are disabled.
+Legislation requires websites to be accessible to disabled users.
 A compliant website not only ensures a safe and effective experience for all users, but it also protects you from liability.

 Boost your brand perception